joerichsen/smart_form/README.md

 SmartForm is a hex package to make working with forms in Phoenix LiveView easy and simple while at the same time support complex forms.

+## Features

+* field definitions and validations in the same spot
+* working with nested data is a breeze
+* non-trivial mappings between source data and the form data is supported
+* partial validation

 ## Example

 ```elixir